provenancetech/pti-docs/guide/v1/advanced-frontend-sdk.md

 ## Updating the context

-It is possible to leverage PTI UI interaction monitoring even on forms on your site that are not the PTI Hosted Forms.
+It is possible to leverage Fiant UI interaction monitoring even on forms on your site that are not the Fiant elements.
 Here is an example call to the updateContext function:

 ```js